“Step into the garden, lift your face to the sun and breathe. It will help you remember all that is beautiful and right in the world.” -Unknown

-As we travel, we enjoy botanical gardens of all shapes and sizes but at home, we are lucky enough to have Norfolk Botanical Garden on our back doorstep where we can enjoy beautiful flowers all spring and summer and a spectacular holiday light display in the winter.
+As we travel, we enjoy visiting botanical gardens of all shapes and sizes.
+Luckily, at home, we have Norfolk Botanical Garden on our back doorstep where we can enjoy beautiful flowers all spring and summer and a spectacular holiday light display in the winter.
 This family-friendly spot is a great place to host a wedding or just spend an afternoon.

-With over 60 themed gardens, the garden is very diverse and there is something for everyone.
+With over 60 themed gardens, the diversity in the garden guarantees that there is something for everyone.
 Our favorite time of year is April to the end of May when over 3,000 rose bushes in the Bicentennial Rose Garden are in full bloom and the fragrance of the blooms welcomes you as you approach along the path.
 Other gardens include the Japanese Garden, Kaufman Hydrangea Garden, Bristow Butterfly Garden, Children’s Garden, Friendship Pond, Colonial Herb Garden, Hofheimer Camellia Garden, the NATO Overlook, Sarah Lee Baker Perennial Garden, and Statuary Vista, to name only a few.
-The garden also offers educational program for adults, children, and schools, sunset kayaking, Yoga and T’ai Chi classes, even Sunday Dog Days allow the family pooch can enjoy the garden.
+The garden also offers educational programs for adults, children, and schools, sunset kayaking, Yoga, and T’ai Chi classes, and even the family pooch can enjoy the garden on Sunday Dog Days.